Songonge/Power-BI-Projects/HR Analysis/HR_Analytics_Report.md

 <br/><br/>

 ### Employee Wellness Dashboard
 The fifth dashboard about Employee Wellness focuses on employee satisfaction regarding several factors.
-Figure 5 presents the dashboard which was built following the steps below:
+Figure 5 presents the dashboard, which was built following the steps below:
 1. Created a clustered column chart for Total attrition by environmental satisfaction.
 Note that Environmental satisfaction was rated on a scale ranging from 1 to 4 (1 for "Very Dissatisfied," 2 for "Dissatisfied," 3 for "Satisfied," and 4 for "Very Satisfied").
 2. Created a clustered bar chart for Total attrition by job involvement.
 The job involvement was also grouped (1 for "Very Low," 2 for "Low," 3 for "Moderate," and 4 for "High").
 3. Created two clustered column charts for Total attrition by job satisfaction and by relationship satisfaction.
 Both fields were also rated: 1 for "Very Dissatisfied," 2 for "Dissatisfied," 3 for "Satisfied," and 4 for "Very Satisfied".